Explore the outdoors and spend the night at one of the many beautiful New York State Parks. New York State offers:

-- An adult at least 18 years of age must be the permit holder and occupy the site for the full permit period.
+- An adult at least 18 years of age (21 at some parks) must be the permit holder and occupy the site for the full permit period.

 - New York State campgrounds are available to anyone, but out of state patrons have an additional fee.

 Yes, reservations are required.
 Reservations can be made online or through the Reserve America Call Center (1-800-456-2267).
 Reservations can be made up until 3PM on day of arrival at New York State Park Campgrounds, and up until 5PM on day of arrival at DEC Campgrounds.

 How far in advanced do I need to make a reservation?